©1978

 of the reverence it finds in God.
 If we have given God honest

 reverence, we have risen above the circumstances around us.
-Why should we pretend God needs

 us?
 The galaxies have no need of us.
 We are merely summoned as

 guests to a tiny segment of God's festivals of joy.
-If we have had reverence for God,

 for life and for creation, we have done what is necessary.